 As co-owner and publisher of Cladach Publishing, Catherine has had a hand in the acquisition, editing, and design of all Cladach’s titles.
 She still manages to find time for her first love, writing—she blogs here.
 She has authored four Cladach books (below).

 A Conversation with Cathy

 Catherine: It really was affirming and amazing to me to think someone would want to print and read something I wrote.
 (It was a rhyming poem about how Jesus is my friend, and a Sunday school teacher encouraged me to send it in.
-That early poem is even included in the collection, Remembering Softly).
+That early poem is even included in the collection, (Remembering Softly: A Life in Poems).
 The desire to write kept growing until it became a sense of a call.

 In your biblical novel, Face to Face, you fictionalize a story about a woman who is miraculously healed by Jesus.
 She is mentioned in the Bible only once, in Luke 13:10-17.
 With so little known about her, how did you develop her character and make her so believable?